cfranco92/hellobuild-app/README.md

    - IndexedDB provides larger storage capacity and better performance than cookies or localStorage
    - Not affected by Chrome's third-party cookie restrictions

-2. **Browser Session Persistence**:
+2. **Browser Local Persistence**:
-   - Firebase authentication state is configured to use browser session persistence
+   - Firebase authentication state is configured to use browser local persistence
-   - Reduces reliance on cookies for maintaining authentication state
+   - Allows users to stay logged in between browser sessions and windows
+   - Provides a better user experience without requiring frequent logins

 3. **Graceful Degradation**:
    - Automatic fallback to localStorage if IndexedDB is not available